AntrikshBatra/AntrikshBatra/README.md

 ## I'm an engineering Student !!

 - 😄 I'm currently working on native android development and flutter
-- ✍️ I’m currently learning more in android development,flutter & DSA
+- ✍️ I’m currently learning more in flutter & DSA
 - 👯 I’m looking to collaborate  on any open source project on android
 - 🚀 Looking for help with Android
 - 🙋‍♂️ Ask me about Java , kotlin, oops and Android